Italian Salsa Verde with Halibut

 And if you think this will be icky-fishy because of the anchovies, you’d be wrong.
 You don’t taste them, but they add a hit of umami-savoriness that really ties things together.
 If you choose to use them, don’t salt your sauce until the end because the anchovies are inherently salty.

-One last thing: Italian salsa verde is a good place for that fancy olive oil you might have lying around.
+One last thing: Italian salsa verde is a good place for that fancy extra virgin olive oil you might have lying around.
 You’ll taste it in this sauce.

 - 1 quart water